bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-If you come up here, you\'ll notice there\'s no required on the text area there.
-We\'re going to have to deal with what happens if that\'s empty as well, and then we\'ll have to add the remove button as well but let\'s go ahead and continue forward with this.
+If you come up here, you&apos;ll notice there&apos;s no required on the text area there.
+We&apos;re going to have to deal with what happens if that&apos;s empty as well, and then we&apos;ll have to add the remove button as well but let&apos;s go ahead and continue forward with this.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~ 714.
 (3xx) ~~~~~~~~~~~~-->